vaibhavcoding69/pollinations/pollinator-agent/special_bee_request_process.md

 # Special Bee Request Process (Tier System)

 ## Overview
-Special Bee requests are now processed through the new tier-based authentication system. **Most requests should receive standard responses** directing users to register at auth.pollinations.ai for seed tier access.
-Only exceptional projects should be flagged for flower tier review.
+Special Bee requests are now explicitly a path to request **flower tier upgrades** for unlimited usage and SOTA models.
+Users first authenticate at auth.pollinations.ai to obtain seed tier access, then exceptional projects may be upgraded to flower tier.

+**IMPORTANT: Follow the 95/5 rule**
+- **95% of requests** should receive the standard response directing to auth.pollinations.ai
+- **Only 5% of truly exceptional projects** should be flagged for flower tier review
+- When in doubt, default to the standard response

+## Tier System Overview

+- 🌱 **Seed Tier**: Basic access after authentication at auth.pollinations.ai
+- 🌸 **Flower Tier**: Unlimited usage, SOTA models, priority queue access
+- 🍯 **Nectar Tier**: Revenue sharing (planned for 2026)

-## New Tier-Based Process
+## Special Bee Request Process

 ### Step 1: Evaluate Request Quality
 **DEFAULT: Give standard response unless project is truly exceptional**